 LOCHS, CASTLES AND THE KELPIES

 *Prices are in US Dollars

-Departing Edinburgh we head west through Scotland’s central belt toward the ‘Bonnie Banks of Loch Lomond’ – stopping at Balmaha to soak up the breathtaking, solitary peak of Scotland’s most southerly Munro, Ben Lomond.
+We depart Edinburgh at 8.45am and head west through Scotland’s Central Belt towards the ‘Bonnie Banks of Loch Lomond’ – stopping at Balmaha Highland village to soak up the breathtaking, solitary peak of Scotland’s most southerly Munro (a Scottish mountain), Ben Lomond.
 Stretch your legs on woodland ....

 Stirling Castle is arguably the most impressive and historically important castle in Scotland.
 Seen from miles around, its imposing position has played a hugely strategic role throughout the centuries.
 Once home to the Scottish Royals, the building has been subject to many bloody sieges and much political intrigue.
 Book your ticket in advance for fast track entry saving time on your tour.